dequelabs/axe-core-npm/packages/cli/README.md

 axe www.deque.com --verbose
 ```

-## ChromeDriver Path
+## Chrome and ChromeDriver paths

-If you need to test your page using an older version of Chrome, you can use `--chromedriver-path` followed by the absolute path to the desired version of the ChromeDriver executable.
+If you need to test against a specific Chrome / ChromeDriver pair (for example, the binaries installed via `@puppeteer/browsers`), pass their absolute paths with `--chrome-path` and `--chromedriver-path`:

 ```
-axe www.deque.com --chromedriver-path="absolute/path/to/chromedriver"
+axe www.deque.com \
+  --chrome-path="absolute/path/to/chrome" \
+  --chromedriver-path="absolute/path/to/chromedriver"
 ```

+Both flags are required whenever the system-installed Chrome isn't the same version as the ChromeDriver you're pointing at.
+Without `--chrome-path`, ChromeDriver auto-discovers the system Chrome and fails with `session not created: This version of ChromeDriver only supports Chrome version N`.
+Passing `--chrome-path` forces the matched binary so the versions agree.